Discover England’s Lake District.

-The Lake District comprises some of the spectacular and dramatic scenery in the United Kingdom.
-Designated as a national park in 1951, this breathtaking mountainous region has attracted visitors for centuries.
-The region is famous primarily for its landscapes, but it is also famous as the birthplace of British Romanticism.
-Many poets central to this movement lived in the England’s Lake District.
-Travellers still make pilgrimages to various sites connected to the Romantics.
-Along with the Lake Poets, the region is also famous in the literary world for its association with John Ruskin and Beatrix Potter.
+The Lake District, nestled in the north west corner of England, is home to some of the most spectacular and dramatic scenery in the United Kingdom.
+Designated as a national park in 1951, this breathtaking region of craggy hill tops and spectacular view(s) has attracted visitors for centuries.
+Known primarily for its landscapes, the region is also famous as the birthplace of British Romanticism.

-The Lake District, part of the county of Cumbria, is the largest of the United Kingdom’s National Parks, and contains 16 lakes, including Windermere, England’s largest natural lake, more than 150 high peaks, with four over 3000 feet, including England’s highest mountain, Scafell Pike.
+The Lake District, part of the county of Cumbria, is the largest of the United Kingdom’s National Parks.
+The national park contains 16 lakes, including Lake Windermere, England’s largest natural lake, and more than 150 high peaks, four of which are over 1,000 metres, including England’s highest mountain, Scafell Pike.

-About 18 million people visit the Lake District each year, injecting roughly £1.2bn into the local economy, and providing around 18,000 jobs.
+About 18 million people visit the Lake District each year, eager to experience the Lake District’s beautiful scenery and panoramic views, injecting roughly £1.2bn into the local economy.
+Visitors and travellers create some 18,000 jobs in the Lake District.

 Geography of the Lake District